jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 You can also [create a new ammo type](https://zdoom.org/wiki/Creating_new_ammo_types) and a custom weapon that uses custom ammo.

-## Creating a weapon with a reload mechanic
+### Creating a weapon with a reload mechanic

 Weapons with a reload mechanic are very common.
 Usually to achieve that a special "magazine" ammo type is defined and is used as `AmmoType` while the reserve ammo is defined as `AmmoType2`.
 A `Reload` state sequence is used to handle the reload mechanics.

+Note, the example below is likely too complex for you to understand right away, so it's recommend that you revisit it later, when you get further in the guide.

 Here's an example of a modified Doom Pistol with a reload mechanic:

 ```csharp
 class PistolWithReload : Pistol //it's based on the existing Pistol, so it inherits all of its properties